thelfer/tfel/docs/web/MericCailletaudSingleCrystalPlasticity.md

 - 11: [1,1,0](1,-1,1)
 ~~~~

-The interation matrix, which is non symmetric, has \(7\) independent
+The iteration matrix, which is non symmetric, has \(7\) independent
 coefficients.
 The precise structure of this interaction matrix can be
 retrieved thank to the `mfront-query` tool as follows: